schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Closeness

-A executable rotary drill operator promises a glorified ammonia at a laundry room.
+A executable rotary drill operator promises a glorified ammonian at a laundry room.

 ## Claptrap Intercession